 - Try to avoid bruises and scratches to the at-risk arm.

 - Do not wear clothing that is tight or restrictive.

 - Carry handbags or heavy packages with the unaffected arm.

-- Seek medical attention right away if you see signs of infection, such as redness, pain, heat, increased swelling or fever.
+- Seek medical attention immediately if you see signs of infection, such as redness, pain, heat, increased swelling, or fever.

 KNOWLEDGE IS POWER

 Talk with your healthcare provider about ways to help prevent lymphedema.
 Make these precautions a part of your life.
-Compare your hands and arms on a regular basis.
-Learn what is normal for you so that if you see changes you can seek medical help as soon as possible.
-There is no way to know whether or not you will develop lymphedema after breast cancer, but early detection is key to the treatment and management of lymphedema.
-Be aware, knowledge is power.
+Compare your hands and arms regularly.
+Learn what is normal for you so that you can seek medical help if you see changes as soon as possible.
+There is no way to know whether or not you will develop lymphedema after breast cancer, but early detection is critical to treating and managing lymphedema.
+Be aware knowledge is power.

 Disclaimer – This blog is for general information purposes only.
 Furthermore, the information contained in this blog is not a substitute for medical advice – always consult a licensed healthcare professional for advice on your specific condition.